 You Can Segment Your Contacts.

 Categorizing and defining contacts by specific criteria makes outreach easier and more efficient for your sales reps.

 In a CRM, you can segment contacts by company size, location, deal stage, and more.
-Messaging becomes more targeted and contacts feel like they’re more than just another sale.
+Messaging and email marketing efforts become more targeted and contacts feel like they’re more than just another sale.
 Interactions become dramatically more personalized.

 Sales Reporting Becomes More Accurate.